First-Peoples-Cultural-Council/fv-be/README.md

 ## Management Commands
 The following management commands are available to run from the `firstvoices` directory:
 Note: use `python manage.py {command} -h` to list all the args and their use.
-- `python manage.py convert_lyrics_draftjs_to_text` - Converts all lyric text and translations from draftjs to plain text.
-- `python manage.py update_missing_media_metadata` - Queues up asynchronous Celery workers which will update the metadata on any ImageFile, VideoFile, and File (audio) instances that are missing metadata.
-- `python manage.py copy_site` - Copies all content (except for widgets and pages) over to a new site.
+- `python manage.py copy_site` - Copies all content (except for widgets and pages) to a new site.
+- `python manage.py rebuild_index` - Rebuilds the elasticsearch index.
+- `python manage.py unicode_export` - Generates the csv files for the orthography-resources folder for the [unicode-resources repository.](https://github.com/First-Peoples-Cultural-Council/unicode-resources)

+Management commands added for data cleanup purposes with niche use cases:
+- `python manage.py convert_draftjs_to_html` - Converts all draftJS content to sanitized HTML for all models that have a draftJS field.
+- `python manage.py convert_heic` - Converts existing HEIC files to JPEG or PNG format.
+- `python manage.py merge_duplicate_speakers` - Merges duplicate speakers based on case-insensitive exact matches on the name, within the same site.

 ## Useful Local URLs On Startup